fabiangeisler/pyshotgrid/docs/user_guide.rst

 ..
 Note::

-    You should always use the `pyshotgrid.new_site` function to create a new SGSite instance.
+    You should always use the :py:meth:`pyshotgrid.new_site <pyshotgrid.core.new_site>` function to create a new SGSite instance.
     This ensures the plugin system works correctly and you do not get an instances of a wrong class at some point.